DigitalEmbed/NeuralNetwork/README.md

 ### License

-##### Apache License 2.0
+##### GNU Lesser General Public License v3.0

-A permissive license whose main conditions require preservation of copyright and license notices.
+Permissions of this copyleft license are conditioned on making available complete source code of licensed works and modifications under the same license or the GNU GPLv3.
+Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+However, a larger work using the licensed work through interfaces provided by the licensed work may be distributed under different terms and without source code for the larger work.

 Permissions: